andreasjost/CI-MS3-Software-Forum/README.md

 Database-structure:
 2 Collections:
 ### 1. topics
-Goal (unique)			text
+- Title (unique) --> string
+- details --> string
+- author --> string
-Publish date			date
+- Publish date --> date
-OS_Windows			bool
-OS_Mac				bool
-OS_Linux				bool
-OS_iOS				bool
-OS_Android			bool
-OS_Other				bool
-free					bool
-paid					bool
+- OS --> array (min.
+1, max all, from this items: Windows, MacOS, Linux, iOS, Android, Other)
+- cost --> string (Any, Free, Paid)
-answers				number
+- answers --> number
-expirydate			date

 ### 2. answers
-Topic
+- Topic or topic _id
-Answer text
+- Answer -- text
-Name
+- Name -- text
-Link
-Rating positive
+- Rating positive -- number
-Rating negative
+- Rating negative -- number
-Creation date (perhaps for future use)
+- Creation date (perhaps for future use)

 Cookie: To save filters, and to check if people rated a comment (prevent repeated waiting for the same comment)